commsworld/house-style/README.md

 # House Style

+**⚠️ DEPRECATION WARNING:** This project has been replaced by [commsworld/rubocop-commsworld](https://github.com/commsworld/rubocop-commsworld) which has approximately the same opinions about rubocop settings, and additionally some custom cops.

 Be nice and consistent from project to project.

 This gem acts as a local repository for house style checkers for Ruby on Rails projects.